18F/handbook/docs/03-policies/employment.md

 Regular Part-Time Employee: An employee who is scheduled to work less than 40 hours in a workweek.
 Regular part-time employees working at least 30 hours a week are eligible for all employment benefits offered by CivicActions.

 Whether an employee is exempt or non-exempt depends on specific, statutory tests.
-See [Required Stuff](required-stuff.md).
+See [Employment and Harassment Policies](employment-harassment-policies.md).
 For our purposes, exempt employees don't get overtime and non-exempt do.

 ## Personnel (and Personal) Records